 Hola Amigos!
 We hear Barcelona described as a crazy hot place with insane party people who never stop; it has fabulous and futuristic architecture from Gaudi and people are super inspired by Gaudi.
 Those things are so true, they are not wrong at all.
 This package is given to you when you enter Barcelona and only the relativist would disagree.
+If you want an inspiring waffle, check out ''the best waffle in Barcelona''.
 An inspiring view of Barcelona can be found in two other articles too.
 Chrisa wrote ''Gaudi's Barcelona''.
 It's a very cool article.
 Nicolas made ''First time in Barcelona''.

 People want your stuff.
 They take your camera at La Rambla, steal your purse at Macba, and they say they do this to survive and therefore it is a necessary evil thing to do.

 One trick the thieves do is to throw dirt from a building or something onto you.
 After that comes people to ''help'' you to clean it off.
 They are partly cleaning it off and partly taking your stuff.

 Believe in humanity and think that people are good.
 It's a nice thought.
 It helps me a lot in life to think that.
 Just remember that the people who want to take your stuff do not have sympathy for you.
 If you are vulnerable that is making it easier for them and you are becoming a prey animal.

 If you want more than this.
 If you want to go beyond the expectations and the common things about Barcelona you have the Catalan people who sometimes don't like tourists.
 It's not that they don't like tourists.
 They are very welcoming towards others really.
 They just want to make sure that their own are alright first.
 After that, they can take care of others.

 “We don’t want the city to become a cheap souvenir shop,”

 said Ada Colau, Barcelona's super liked mayor.
 She doesn't want a city only for tourists.
 Because of this, you have these two options: